Janzert/AEI/usage.rst

 Plays engines against each other in a round robin tournament.
 This is a very handy way to test your bot against other bots.

-The example_roundrobin.cfg contains config for matching bot_opfor against the simple_engine.py that makes random moves.
+The example_roundrobin.cfg contains a config for playing simple_engine against itself.
 It is a good idea to try doing this first to make sure the AEI tournament is working properly before you put your own bot in there.

 First you'll need to make a copy of the example cfg file::